Company logo | Codica

 Example

-Listing fee model is a widespread revenue strategy used by two-sided e-commerce websites.
+The listing fee model is a widespread revenue strategy used by two-sided ecommerce websites.
 For instance, Etsy is one of the most well-known marketplaces for handmade items.
-As of 2021, Etsy’s revenue was around $2,330 million.
+In the first six months of 2024, Etsy’s revenue was $1,293,760.

 Etsy listing fees